Neighborhood Contrastive Learning for Scientific Document Representations with Citation Embeddings: Ablation Analysis

 \subsection{Data and Computing Efficiency}

 The last three rows of \cref{tab:ablation} show the results regarding data and computing efficiency.
-When keeping the citation graph unchanged but training with only 10\% of the original triples, \sys still yields a score of 81.1 (-0.6).
-Even with only 1\% (6840 triples), \sys achieves a score of 80.8 that is 1.0 points less than with 100\% but still 0.8 points more than the SPECTER baseline.
-With this data efficiency, one could manually create triples or use existing supervised datasets as \citet{Gao2021}.
+When keeping the citation graph unchanged but training the language model with only 10\% of the original triplets, \sys still yields a score of 81.1 (-0.6).
+Even with only 1\% (6840 triplets), \sys achieves a score of 80.8 that is 1.0 points less than with 100\% but still 0.8 points more than the SPECTER baseline.
+With this \textit{textual} sample efficiency, one could manually create triplets or use existing supervised datasets as in \citet{Gao2021}.

 Lastly, we evaluate BitFit training \cite{Zaken2021}, which only trains the bias terms of the model while freezing all other parameters.
 This corresponds to training only 0.1\% of the original parameters.
 With BitFit, \sys yields a considerable score of 81.2 (-0.5 points).
 As a result, \sys could be trained on the same hardware with even larger (general-domain) language models (\cref{ssec:init-lms}).